-Except as otherwise provided or agreed to by Mercury, all ground and air carriage arranged by Mercury shall be subject, as applicable, to these Terms and Conditions and tariffs and contracts of carriage and/or service agreements between Mercury and Customer, and/or, as applicable, the tariffs, contracts of carriage, terms and conditions and or service agreements of the carriers, warehousemen and other service providers with which Mercury engages on behalf of the customer, as well as governing statutes and regulations.
-For all ground and air shipments where a bill of lading or waybill is issued by the shipper other than the one provided by Mercury, or the nominated carrier of the shipment, will serve solely as an acknowledge receipt of the freight only.
-Such non-authorized bills of lading or waybills are not a contract of carriage and neither Mercury nor the nominated carrier will be subject to its terms and conditions.
+- Except as otherwise provided or agreed to by Mercury, carriage and or storage arranged by Mercury shall be subject, as applicable, to these Terms and Conditions, and/or any tariffs, and/or contracts of carriage and/or service agreements between Mercury and Customer, and/or, as applicable, the tariffs, contracts of carriage, terms and conditions and or service agreements of the carriers, warehousemen and other service providers with which Mercury engages on behalf of the customer, as well as governing statutes and regulations.
+For all ground and air shipments where a bill of lading or air waybill is issued by the shipper it will serve solely as an acknowledgement of receipt of the freight.
+These non-authorized bills of lading or air waybills are not a contract of carriage and neither Mercury nor the nominated carrier will be subject to its terms and conditions.
 Continued use of unauthorized bills of lading by shipper will not, and does not, constitute an implied acceptance or ratification by Mercury or the nominated carrier of the unauthorized bill of lading or air waybill or their terms and conditions.

-- The contents of all shipments must be indicated by accurate description on the Waybill or Bill of Lading.
+- The contents of all shipments must be indicated by accurate description on the Air Waybill or Bill of Lading.

-The number of pieces included in a shipment must be specified on the Waybill or Bill of Lading.
+- The number of pieces included in a shipment must be specified on the Air Waybill or Bill of Lading.

-The dimensions and weight of the shipment will be entered on the Waybill or Bill of Lading per shippers instructions.
+- The dimensions and weight of the shipment will be entered on the Air Waybill or Bill of Lading per shippers instructions.
 Shipments may be re-weighed at origin or destination.

-Any special handling, including, but not limited to, on or below deck carriage, collect or COD charges, special handling or temperature limitations, must be endorsed on the Waybill or Bill of lading.
+- Any special handling, including, but not limited to, on or below deck carriage, collect or COD charges, special handling or temperature limitations, must be endorsed on the Air Waybill or Bill of lading.

 Applicable Law and Forum